 There is a lot of talk of loving your present self, as is.
 In fact, I dedicated all last month to it with the Self Love Series.
 There is also talk about loving your past self, about forgiving yourself, loving your inner child, etc.

 But I rarely hear talk about loving your future self.
 There is talk of preventative medicine and preparing for the aging process and all of that, but have you really framed it in the way of truly caring for your future self like you would an old friend?

 I hadn’t until this past week while I was listening to one of my favorite podcasts Afford Anything.
 The host Paula Pant is all about how you can afford anything, just not everything.
 And she talks a lot about the inner relationship with money, which I find really refreshing.

 In a recent episode she made a great point about why we should create a healthy relationship with money:

-Think about all of the love you have for your future self and quality of life you want to have.
-Think of the fears you have about yourself in the future and how your self care practice could bring peace instead of fear.
+Think about all of the love you have for your future self and the quality of life you want to have.
+Think of the fears you have about yourself in the future and how your self-care practice could bring peace instead of fear.
 What a beautiful idea.
-So let's put it into action!
+So let’s put it into action!